y19y19/exatrkx-service/evaluate/README.md

 # if you want to use more events(5000), use the following command
 # python evaluate_time.py --use-more

+# The CTD2023 result is obtained by using the following command
 # use perf_analyzer to measure the time
 # first convert the 100 events into a json file
 python convert_csv2json.py --input /workspace/exatrkx_pipeline/datanmodels/lrt/inputs